converged-computing/operator-experiments/google/autoscale/run1/README.md

 day).
 This is interesting because note that 40 seconds is quite a bit slower than approximately 25 that I saw before.
 So I think when we plan new experiments we want to test these larger batches, and for different instance types.

+I also looked at adding/removing nodes (in order) for at least the size 1, and it didn't seem to matter.
+I suspect this won't be the case when the clusters get much larger, but I don't know.

 ## Next Steps